Ashwini-Boya/G4G1/README.md

-Hii This is the training of gfg full stack development
+Hi This is the training of gfg full stack development